Spark Miles From Capital One Review

-Spark Miles for Business is a travel rewards card offered by Capital One.
-With a flat rate of 2 miles for each dollar spent, this card offers a simple and appealing rewards system.
-And, unlike many other travel programs, points can be used for most travel arrangements — not just flights on your airline of choice or nights in specific hotels.
+Spark® Miles from Capital One® is a travel rewards card with minimal frills.
+With a flat rate of two miles for each dollar spent (plus five miles for every dollar spent on hotel and car rental bookings through Capital One Travel), this card offers a simple and appealing rewards system.
+And, unlike other travel programs, miles can be used for most travel arrangements — not just flights on your airline of choice or nights in specific hotels.

-If you or your employees do a lot of travel, this card might be a useful way to save a little money.
-On the other hand, a card such as Spark Cash (read our review), offered by Capital One, offers the same rewards, but with even more flexibility (and less hassle) because your rewards are received in the form of cash back.
-Additionally, many of the more specialized travel rewards cards will offer more than the standard $0.01 per point that Capital One offers, though they might have more restrictions about how you can apply those points.
+If you or your employees do a lot of traveling, this card might be a useful way to save a little money.
+On the other hand, a card such as Capital One’s Spark Cash offers similar rewards but with even more flexibility (and less hassle) because your rewards come in the form of cash back.
+Additionally, some of the more specialized travel rewards cards will offer more than the standard one cent per point that Capital One dishes out, though they might have more restrictions about how you can apply those points.

 Is this card right for your business?
 Read on for the details!